prijatelj/exputils/README.md

 ## Experiment Utils

 Convenient scripts and functions that are commonly used in code for running experiments, specifically machine learning experiments.
+This project is intended to expedite the research coding process.

 The main components are: